Top 50 “Russian” Romance Scammer Names & Patterns (Updated 2025)

 What to collect before any payment

-• All photos and videos (download originals if possible).
+• All photos and videos you received.

 • Screenshots of chats, especially the first money request.